sheilsarda/ResearchNotes/china_supply_chains/README.md

 1. Expecting US sales in 2040 to shrink to 20% and China sales to fill in the gap

 ![Textile Trade](imgs/textile_trade.png)

+1. Abolishment of Quotas made a significant change in the way supply chains were structured because there were no longer regulations preventing market entry
+1. This led to consolidation because now retailers could concentrate their buying dollars with just a few manufacturers
+1. Supply chains were set up in an awkward way with goods routed through countries which have larger quotas like Hong Kong and manufactured in different countries like China